tawnyowlet/main/index.md

 2. The Tast Force will assess each county's risk to determine whether the level should be continued, relaxed, or escalated.
 In same areas, specific businesses or sectors may be targeted.
    * Baseline: current directive
    * Mitigation Level 1: target approach to reduce capcity and gathering in that county.
 For example certain high risk settings like restaurants, the pool, gym, bar, the capacity may have capacity reducted from 50% to 25%, or a creed to reduce public gatherings to 25 people, etc,
-   * Mitigation 2: potential return to Phase 1 or to close indoor dining, etc.  `(updated 8-29-2020)`
+   * Mitigation 2: potential return to Phase 1 or to close indoor dining, etc.  *(updated 8-29-2020)*

 ## Covid 19 CME materials
 - [Infectious Disease Society of America Podcasts](https://www.idsociety.org/Podcasts/), also avaialbe on podcast and spotify
 - [Coursera, Contact Tracing Course](https://www.coursera.org/learn/covid-19-contact-tracing), free course from JHU

 ***Key Points:***
 > A person can be infected by Covid 18 and not know it.
 The incubation period (time to developing sx) can be 2-14 days.
 Avg incubation period is 5 days.
-Person is most infectious to others on Day 1 of symptoms, but can be infectious to others from T minus 2 days to T + 10 days.
+Person is most infectious to others on Day 1 of symptoms, but can be infectious to others from T minus 2 days (pre-symptomatic phase) to T + 10 days.
 (T = Day 1).  <br>
    * _Isolation_ keeps a sick person separate for the duration of the infectious period.
-T-2 to T+10 days and if symptoms improving and afebrile more than 24 hours can come out of isolation, whichever is longer `(as of 8-28-2020)`.
+T-2 to T+10 days and if symptoms improving and afebrile more than 24 hours can come out of isolation, whichever is longer *(as of 8-28-2020).*
-   * _Quarantine_ restrict the movement of healthy people for 14 days since last contact with index case.
+   * _Quarantine_ restricts the movement of healthy people for 14 days since last contact with index case.
    * What is considered exposure?
 Contact with index case 2 days before symptoms and anytime during illness.
    * What types of contact are considered high risk? physical contact, less than six feet for more than 15 minites, > six feet apart but inside the same indoor room for a long time (ie. one hour) because of the risk of exposure to surface contaminates.
 Masked or unamsked?
-Contact local health department to consider community prevalance rate and determination of low, mid, or high risk exposures.
+Contact local health department to consider community prevalance rate and determination of low, mid, or high risk exposures and recommendation for quarantine.
    * Mortality rate of Covid if ages 65-75, 10 percent.
-If  75-85, 4-10 percent, if >85, 10 percent die. `(updated 8-29-2020)`
+If  75-85, 4-10 percent, if >85, 10 percent die. *(updated 8-29-2020)*

 LINKS TO NESTED PAGE
 - [Nest](https://tawnyowlet.github.io/nest/index.html)